ughsurbhi/Weather-App/README.md

 3. Enter a city name in the search bar and hit "Search" to get the current weather.

 ## Contributions🤝

--Fork the repository
+1.Fork the repository
--Create your feature branch (git checkout -b feature/AmazingFeature) -Commit your changes (git commit -m 'Add some AmazingFeature') -Push to the branch (git push origin feature/AmazingFeature) -Open a Pull Request
+2.Create your feature branch (git checkout -b feature/AmazingFeature) 3.Commit your changes (git commit -m 'Add some AmazingFeature') 4.Push to the branch (git push origin feature/AmazingFeature) 5.Open a Pull Request

-##Made with ❤️ by Surbhi!
+## Made with ❤️ by Surbhi!